aubreyja/ww_install/README.md

 If your system does not have all of the prerequisites installed, then the `install_prerequisites.sh` script might help.
 The goal of that script is to install all of the software that WeBWorK depends on.
 This is also the script most likely to be incomplete or fail in some way on your system.
-For systems based on Debian (Ubuntu,etc.), it will do everything needed.
-However, on systems based on Red Hat Linux (Fedora, CentOS, Scientific Linux) and on SUSE this script is only partially complete.
-We're working on getting it to install prereqs on other systems also, but for now other systems will need to have these prerequisites already installed.
+For systems based on Debian (Ubuntu,etc.) and Red Hat (CentOS, Scientific Linux, etc.) it will do everything needed.
+We're working on getting it to install prereqs on other systems such as OpenSUSE and Magia, but for now other systems will need to have these prerequisites already installed.
 If you would like to fill it out for your favorite linux distro or unix system, I will happily accept pull requests.

 ### ww_install.pl